mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

-So, the only noticeable difference that Megaparsec has no `Text.Megaparsec.Token` module which is replaced with `Text.Megaparsec.Lexer`, see about this in section [“What happened to `Text.Parsec.Token`”](#what-happened-to-text.parsec.token).
+So, the only noticeable difference that Megaparsec has no `Text.Megaparsec.Token` module which is replaced with `Text.Megaparsec.Lexer`, see about this in section
+[“What happened to `Text.Parsec.Token`”](#what-happened-to-text.parsec.token).

 ## Renamed things

-Megaparsec introduces more consistent naming scheme, so some things are called differently, but renaming functions is a very easy task, you don't need to think.
+Megaparsec introduces a more consistent naming scheme, so some things are called differently, but renaming functions is a very easy task, you don't need to think.
 Here are renamed items: